Lamborghini Urus review

 In truth, the Urus is a little more conventional than most Lamborghinis.
 Yes, it shares the dramatic styling cues, powerful haunches and ‘look at me’ showiness, but you can forget about the exotic scissor doors of the flagship supercars.
 Indeed the black plastic wheelarch extensions and lower body mouldings give the Urus something of a mass-produced flavour, as does the five-door layout.
 The dramatic surface creases do their best to hide it, but the ubiquitous two-box format of the generic large SUV is hard to disguise.

 The overall effect is undeniably different and certainly eye-catching – with plenty of the regulation Lamborghini wow factor.
 Although the Aventador is no longer available from new, its striking design influence lives on in the Urus.
-A highlight of the Urus’ interior is the Tamburo controls at the base of the centre console, this cluster of buttons and dials is designed with an aviation theme.
+A highlight of the Urus’ interior is the Tamburo controls at the base of the centre console; a cluster of buttons and dials designed with an aviation theme.
 The rest of the interior is lavished with supple leather and Alcantara trim which gives the car a suitably rich and luxurious ambience with sporty rather than opulent overtones.

 The feel-good factor is helped along by the array of latest infotainment technology that’s another significant dividend of VW Group ownership.
 Naturally Lamborghini will encourage owners to express their own ‘bespoke’ styles through the Ad Personam scheme, which offers sufficient variety of colour and trim that Lamborghini says no two customer cars are ever likely to be identical.

 Customers can also choose from the Urus Pearl Capsule or Graphite Capsule versions - the former offers pearl paint options, gloss black exterior trim, 23-inch alloy wheels and unique interior detailing, while the latter brings similar upgrades, but with dark satin-effect matt colors and bright contrasting accents.